stephcrete/REST-API-Design-Guide-Wiki/Home.md

 When there are many options to choose from, development teams can argue forever about the best solution for each use case.

-There are various standardization efforts that cover a lot of ground and multiple ways to formalize "REST" APIs (e.g., json-api, OData, OpenAPI, ...) but none that catered for all aspects we wanted to cover in the APIs of the National Bank of Belgium.
+There are various standardization efforts that cover a lot of ground and multiple ways to formalize "REST" APIs (e.g., json-api, OData, OpenAPI, ...) but none that catered for all aspects we wanted to cover in the APIs of Statistics Canada.

 While preparing for the development of our APIs, we've decided to create our own design guide, with our own choices, covering our current and known future needs.